 How to get to the lavender fields in the Provence

 The best way to plan your journey from Aix-en-Provence, Marseille or Avignon is by renting a car.
 It will give you the flexibility you need to visit the fields of your liking and to stay as long as you want, e.g. to catch the sunset.

 Once you arrived at any of the locations, you can easily park on the street or in a nearby town to visit the fields.
-We wouldn’t recommend taking public transport but to rather book a tour, like this one, if you’re not up for renting a car.
+We wouldn’t recommend taking public transport but to rather book a tour, like this one from Aix-En-Provence or this one from Marseille, if you’re not up for renting a car.
 You’ll be traveling through more rural parts of the Provence and public transport isn’t that frequent and won’t stop directly in front of the fields, meaning you’ll probably have some walking/hiking to do and won’t be able to cover multiple fields in a day trip.

 Bring a picnic and enjoy a day beneath the sun and amidst the fragrant flower fields of southern France.
 If you have a few more days to spare, don’t forget to read our guides to Gordes, Roussillon and the Gorges du Verdon.
 All possible day trips from Aix-en-Provence, Marseille or Avignon!

 Is seeing lavender fields in the Provence also on your bucket list?
 We’d love to hear about it in the comments!